Sugarloaf Mountain Rock Climbing

 From Frederick Follow Route I-270 South to the Hyattstown exit, follow Route 109 to Comus, then right on Comus Road to the Sugarloaf Mountain entrance.

 From Washington Go North on Route I-270 to the Hyattstown exit, circle under I-270 and continue on Route 109 to Comus, then right on Comus Road to the Sugarloaf Mountain entrance.

 From Bethesda/ Rockville Area Take Route 28 West of Rockville to Dickerson, then after passing under the railroad bridge, turn right on Mt.
 Ephraim Road and go 2.5 miles to Sugarloaf Mountain entrance.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sugarloaf Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sugarloaf Mountain: